Floor Drain Backup Causes and Prevention in BC

 Preventing floor drain backups involves regular maintenance and mindful household habits.
 Key steps include pouring hot water down the drain weekly, installing a backwater prevention valve, and scheduling professional drain cleaning every 1-2 years.
 Being careful about what goes down your drains is also essential for prevention.

 Proactive maintenance is the most effective way to avoid the stress and expense of a backup.
 In British Columbia, where heavy rains and aging infrastructure can be a factor, these steps are especially important for homeowners.
+Our article on Sewer Smell in Your House: What Causes It and How to covers this topic in depth.

 | Prevention Method | Frequency | Average Cost (Lower Mainland) | Details |